Xe/site/blog/paranoid-nixos-2021-07-18.markdown

 - It should be annoying for attackers to get a user-level shell
 - But ensure they'll be able to anyways if they're dedicated enough
 - It should be difficult for attackers to run their own code on the system
-- But ensure that it could happen and make evidence of that very loud
+- But assume that it could happen and make evidence of that very loud
-- It should be aggrivating for attackers to access the package manager on the system
+- It should be aggravating for attackers to access the package manager on the system
 - But ensure that they can't do anything very easily even if they can access the package manager itself